DocNow/twarc/README.md

 1. twarc.py aaronsw
 1. cat aaronsw*.json

+## Stream Mode

+By default twarc will search backwards in time as far as it can go.
+But if you would like to start capturing tweets that match a query from the live stream you can run in stream mode:

+    twarc.py --stream aaronsw

 ## Use as a Library

 If you want you can use twarc to get a stream of tweets from a search as JSON